kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 that Pod.
 Containers can also get access to a specific requested devices in cases where a claim has asked for more than one.

-Depending on the capabilities defined in the `claim.status.allocation`, a ResourceClaim can be used exclusively by one pod at a time or an unlimited number of pods.
-Support for additional constraints (maximum number of pods, maximum number of nodes) could be added once there are use cases for those.

 Consumers of a ResourceClaim are listed in `claim.status.reservedFor`.
 They don't need to be Pods.
 At the moment, Kubernetes itself only handles Pods and allocation for Pods.

+The only limit on the number of concurrent consumers is the maximum size of that field.
+Support for additional constraints (maximum number of consumers, maximum number of nodes) could be added once there are use cases for those.

 ### Ephemeral vs. persistent ResourceClaims lifecycle